|Nutritional Guidelines (per serving)|

 Gather the ingredients.

-In a medium bowl, combine the salt, baking powder, flour, sugar, and cinnamon.
+In a medium bowl, combine the salt, baking powder, 2 cups of flour, sugar, and cinnamon.

-Toss the cherries in 2 tablespoons all-purpose flour, and stir gently to combine.
+Toss the cherries in the remaining 2 tablespoons flour, and stir gently to combine.

 In a separate bowl, whisk the egg, vanilla extract, milk, and melted butter until well-blended.